jevazquezb/Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore: initialize project with components
+# Bookstore: add reducers and actions

-> In this part of the project, we laid foundations for our Bookstore website.
-Also, we set up routing and added components to build the books and the categories sections.
+> In this part of the project, we configured our Redux Store and wrote *actions* and *reducers* for adding and removing books.

 ## Built With